 Eric Christian: Retail is a great example of an industry that really needs more advanced transaction tax automation.
 If you think of a retail brick-and-mortar, it was always a pretty simple task to calculate tax.
 You knew where the transaction was taking place.
 Once you figured that out, you had a limited number of decisions to make.

-Well, that whole world's changed now … Think about buying online, returning to store; buying online, shipping to store; going to store, shipping to home -- all of these kinds of things are happening at most retailers now.
+Well, that whole world's changed now … Think about buying online, returning to store; buying online, shipping to store; going to store, shipping to home – all of these kinds of things are happening at most retailers now.
 And their tax systems have to accommodate for that.
 What we see in the retail space is that point-of-sale (POS) software typically has a small calculator, and companies have to feed that calculator with data.
-Sometimes it's an automated solution, sometimes it's literally a manager in a store typing in the rates for their store, and a variety of solutions in between.
+Sometimes it's an automated solution; sometimes it's literally a manager in a store typing in the rates for their store; and there's a variety of solutions in between.
 Well, that's not a real tax calculation engine.
 It's not managing all those nuances that those stores deal with every day, like ship to homes and those all-too-common challenging scenarios like clothing over $112 is taxable while clothing under $110 is exempt, or tax holiday scenarios.

 All of those complexities make it necessary for a retailer to have a true tax engine.
 The only problem with having a true tax engine traditionally is that you have to make a call out to a remote server.
 Well, that's not practical.
 And you can't have a big, massive server in each and every store.
 What you need is a very small lightweight tax engine, and that's where O Series Edge comes in.
-We're providing that small tax calculator that they can put it anywhere they want.
+We're providing that small tax calculator that they can put anywhere they want.

 Eric Krell: What benefits would the company gain from the solution?